OmarNweashe/FieldGuideVision/README.md

 # FieldGuideVision

 This is the official repository for **FieldGuideVision** Android/iOS application.
 This application translates images of National Standard Road and Street signs from Arabic into English.
+Sponsored by **C5ISR DEVCOM CENTER**, done for the **Virgina Tech ECE Major Design Experience** between 2023-2024.

 ## Prerequisites